 The Merriam-Webster Dictionary defines confidence as “a feeling or consciousness of one's powers or of reliance on one's circumstances”.

 As we learn how to play the piano and are able to play the music on the page or in our heads, we have proof that we are becoming successful with the instrument.
 The piano gives us immediate auditory feedback as we play, which tells us if we're on the right track or not.

 As we go through the process of becoming better piano players, it's only natural that confidence gained spills over to other areas of our lives.
 If we can learn how to play the piano, surely we can learn other things, including other musical instruments, so long as we put our minds to it.

 Furthermore, we can get to a point where we're in a position to play with and/or for other musicians and audiences.
 In doing so, playing the piano can help us overcome shyness and stage fright.

-Developing the confidence to perform in front of friends, family, strangers and even virtually/online will pay dividends through many other aspects of our lives.
+Developing the confidence to perform in front of friends, family, strangers and even virtually/online will pay dividends in many other aspects of our lives.
 Learning the piano gives us the opportunity to engage in such performances.

 Learning & Playing Piano Introduces A New Language

 Whether we're learning songs by ear or reading sheet music, playing the piano is similar to reading and speaking a spoken language.